Welcome to today's edition of the Rush 24-7 podcast.

 But we are a nation of laws.

-And to act on his own, the president said would violate those laws.
+And to act on his own, the president said, would violate those laws.

-And then they go on to talk about the president threatening to just grant amnesty to five or six million of these people.
+And they go on to talk about the president threatening to just grant amnesty to five or six million of these people.

 And then they say the president should think twice.